polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 ```

 An important thing to note is that in version 1, the `ValidatorIndex` value is always equal to the `ChunkIndex`.
-Until the feature is enabled, this will also be true for version 2.
-However, after the feature is enabled,
+Until the chunk rotation feature is enabled, this will also be true for version 2.
+However, after the feature is
-this will generally not be true.
+enabled, this will generally not be true.

 The requester will send the request to validator with index `V`.
 The responder will map the `V` validator index to the
 `C` chunk index and respond with the `C`-th chunk.
+This mapping can be seamless, by having each validator store their
+chunk by `ValidatorIndex` (just as before).

 The protocol implementation MAY check the returned `ChunkIndex` against the expected mapping to ensure that
 it received the right chunk.